In Medellin, Atletico Nacional Stirs Passion Among Soccer Fans Around Pablo Escobar

 I purchased a ticket to sit in the “fan section” from the cautiously apprehensive teller in the stadium box office window, the look in his eye suggesting that this was to be an experience like none other.

 The stadium corridors, dank and barren like a medieval dungeon, were devoid of any commercial trade.
-Neither beers, nor hot dogs, nor Atletico Nacional memorabilia was sold inside the gates.
+Neither beers, nor hot dogs, nor Atletico Nacional memorabilia were sold inside the gates.

 What the stadium lacked in amenities, it made up for in pride; the inner passageways were teeming with rabid Nacional fans, submerging me in a sea of unbridled futbol hooligan lust and imperious “Gana Nacional!” ballads.